This course introduces the basics of networking,

 There is a 10% penalty for each late day (a day is 24 hours, including weekends), or portion thereof.

-You get two free late days - two days of lateness with no penalty - to use at your discretion.
-(That's four days total for a team of
+Each group gets three free late days - three days of lateness with no penalty - to use at your discretion on projects.

 No set of rules can apply perfectly in every setting.